denisecase/smart-sales-docs/D41_Data_Warehousing.md

 Unlike traditional data warehouses that require complex setups, SQLite databases are stored in a single  file, simplifying data management and making it accessible without the need for running and configuring a separate database server.

 We will use SQLite to simulate the design and implementation of a data warehouse and then use ETL to load our data into the system.

+### Dates in SQLite

+In most databases, dates are stored in dedicated date or datetime data types, allowing for optimized date handling and calculations.
+However, SQLite stores dates as text, typically in a string format, which limits some of its date manipulation capabilities.

+A good approach to handling dates in SQLite for data warehousing is to store dates in ISO 8601 format (YYYY-MM-DD).
+This format allows SQLite to recognize and compare dates accurately as strings and is compatible with SQLite's date and time functions for filtering, sorting, and grouping.